‘The Goldbergs’ Cast Reacts To The Death Of Jackson Odell

 — TVLine.com (@TVLine) June 10, 2018

-In addition, AJ Michalka, who played Odell’s character’s high school friend Lainey Lewis on the hit sitcom, posted her reaction to the heartbreaking news, as did Wendi McLendon-Covey, who plays Goldbergs matriarch Beverly Goldberg on the series.
+In addition, AJ Michalka, who played Odell’s character’s high school friend, Lainey Lewis, on the hit sitcom, posted her reaction to the heartbreaking news, as did Wendi McLendon-Covey, who plays Goldbergs matriarch Beverly Goldberg on the series.
 You can see The Goldberg stars’ tweets below.

 Jackson Odell was way too young to pass 🙁 My heart goes out to his family during this time of grieving.
 Our Goldbergs family will miss him.
 RIP sweet Jackson.
 This is heartbreaking.